vpzomtrrfrt/preact-body-class/README.md

-React Document Title
+React Body ClassName
 ====================

-Provides a declarative way to specify `document.title` in a single-page app.
+Provides a declarative way to specify `document.body.className` in a single-page app.
 This component can be used on server side as well.

 Built with [React Side Effect](https://github.com/gaearon/react-side-effect).